 Because hypoplasia or aplasia of the left transverse sinus is more common than on the right, the right jugular system will more often have an increased capacity.
 Bayarogullari et al. [16] reported that the superior sagittal sinus more commonly drained into the right transverse sinus, whereas the straight sinus more often drained into the left transverse sinus.
-They also found, in 20 of their cases, another variation in which the superior sagittal sinus drained into the distal right transverse sinus and actually formed an accessory transverse sinus [16].
+They also found, in 20 of their cases, another variation in which the superior sagittal sinus bifurcated.
+In two of the cases that had a bifurcated superior sagittal sinus, the straight sinus drained into the distal right transverse sinus and actually formed an accessory transverse sinus [16].